Analysi-Pliroforiakon/IoT-Live-Streaming/liveStreamingLayer/README.md

 # Normal aggragations and data flow.

-1. All data , late and normal, are accepted by flink and then we sink them to a new kafka topic `raw`.
+1. All data, late and normal are accepted by flink and then we sink them to a new kafka topic `raw`.
 2. After the aggregations are calculated we filter the late event data, then we sink them to a new kafka topic `aggregated`.
 3. The late event data then are sinked to the `late` topic.

-# How we habdle late events.
+# How we handle late events.

 The only sensor that produces late events data is the water sensor.